 After World War II, a lot of scientific discoveries mainly related to biology and health were seen.
 These days, biotechnology is primarily used in the fields of agriculture, medicine and pharmaceuticals, and genetic engineering.

-Scopes of Biotechnology
+Branches of Biotechnology

 Biotechnology is a vast field that can be broken down into five major scopes discussed in more detail below.